santarini/batch-stock-scrape/README.md

 ## Description

 This takes a list of tickers in a spreadsheet and populates that same spreadsheet with that comapny's data points (price, technical indicators, fundamental indicators, financials, financial ratios, earnings, etc).
-Data points are taken from a JSON api hosted at <a href="https://iextrading.com/">IEX Trading<a/>, parsed with VBA into the spreadsheet.
+Data points are taken from the JSON API of <a href="https://iextrading.com/">IEX Trading<a/>, parsed with VBA into the spreadsheet.

   ###### alpha.bas
   Is the current working version of the program, and the only thing you need from the this repo.

 This script relies very heavily on a JSON parser.
-I would reccomend using <a>this</a> one.
+I would reccomend using <a href="https://github.com/VBA-tools/VBA-JSON">Tim Hall's JSON Converter</a>.

 Make sure you enable a Microsoft Scripting Runtime reference.